 – You don’t have the bandwidth to seriously engage with 400 replies anyway

-Don’t go for quantity, you’ll be punished in many ways.
-Try to nail it down with a low volume first.
+Don’t go for quantity, as you’ll be punished in many ways.
+Try to nail it down with low volume first.

-It’s way better to send each day 50 emails, than sending 250 emails one day a week.
+It’s way better to send 50 emails each day, than to send 250 emails one day a week.

-Spam filters pay attention to things out of the ordinary.
-So to fly under the radar, have a continuous amount of emails sent daily rather than a one time event that will be caught.
+Spam filters pay attention to things that are out of the ordinary.
+So to fly under the radar, have a continuous amount of emails sent daily rather than a one-time event that may be caught.

-Send to individual addresses, not groups such as marketing@, info@, sales@ … if you do, you’ll run more chances of getting flagged as spammer.
+Send to individual addresses, not groups such as marketing@, info@, sales@ … if you do, you’ll run the chance of getting flagged as a spammer.

-The goal of cold emails is to engage in a conversation, not to get a sale on the first email.
-You can sell once you got a relationship, not before.
+The goal of cold emails is to engage in a conversation, not to get a sale from the first email.
+It’s best to sell only once you’ve created a relationship; not before.

-People trying to sell get flagged as spammer super fast and future emails will end up in junk folders.
+People who try to sell right away get flagged as spam super fast, and future emails will end up in junk folders.

-Include previous email for context instead and/or provide a different call to action.
-But always add value with each follow-up
+Include the previous email for context, and provide a different call to action.
+Remember to always add new value with each follow-up.

-It’s not a beauty context.
-Write as if you only wrote text.
-Not color, no bullet points, not bold, no custom fonts…
+It’s not a beauty contest.
+Write like a human.
+No color, no bullet points, bold text, or custom fonts… resist the urge!